denali-js/core/guides/overview/quickstart.md

 ## Scaffolding our application

+> Note: Denali requires you to use Node 6.0 or greater.

 Next, let's use Denali's handy scaffolding tools to create a blank slate for us to start from: